 1 individual consultant and they will have that 2 discussion on a one-to-one basis.
 3 381 Q. Just say, for example, there's a patient who you're not 4 quite certain as to how you might treat this patient.
 5 Α. Yes.
 17:01 6 382 Q. Do I take it you pick up the phone and you speak to 7 somebody?
 8 Α. It's entirely appropriate to bring that to an MDT type 9 scenario.
-It is just a pity on the benign side there 10 really isn't that kind of forum, because those patients 17:0 11 can be just as difficult to manage as the cancer 12 patients, and in many respects will are fewer 13 guidelines for those patients that there are for the 14 cancer patients.
-15 383 Q. But I'm just wondering, are those the kind of cases 17:0 16 that you might discuss at the departmental meeting, for 17 example, or is that not really 18 Α. The departmental meeting, no, it wouldn't be 19 appropriate for that agenda, but it would be something 20 that we could certainly discuss as consultants, and I 17:0 21 would not infrequently refer patients, for instance, to 22 Mr. O'Donoghue, who has an interest in functional 23 urology, and has expertise, and I would seek his 24 opinion.
+It is just a pity on the benign side there 10 really isn't that kind of forum, because those patients 17:01 11 can be just as difficult to manage as the cancer 12 patients, and in many respects will are fewer 13 guidelines for those patients that there are for the 14 cancer patients.
+15 383 Q. But I'm just wondering, are those the kind of cases 17:01 16 that you might discuss at the departmental meeting, for 17 example, or is that not really 18 Α. The departmental meeting, no, it wouldn't be 19 appropriate for that agenda, but it would be something 20 that we could certainly discuss as consultants, and I 17:01 21 would not infrequently refer patients, for instance, to 22 Mr. O'Donoghue, who has an interest in functional 23 urology, and has expertise, and I would seek his 24 opinion.
 I have referred several patients to a 25 colleague in Altnagelvin who has a similar interest, 17:02 26 for neurological conditions, for SNS.
-So, you know, opinion for patients.

-384 Q. So I suppose the corollary of that is that you
+So, you know, 27 there's no difficulty in referring and seeking expert 28 opinion for patients.
+29 384 0 So I suppose the corollary of that is that you